solo-io/gloo/docs/content/installation/advanced_configuration/multi-gw-deployment.md

             namespace: gloo-system
 ```

-You can check everything is correct with `glooctl` commands:
+Assuming `glooctl` is at least v1.12, you can check everything is correct with `glooctl` commands:

 ```bash
 $ glooctl get vs